 Students today – dare I compare?

-Posted by jerry on October 16th, 2007 — Posted in Journal, New media, Writing
+Posted by Jerry on October 16th, 2007 — Posted in Journal, New media, Writing

 New media analyst Alja Sulcic pointed to a video on her Facebook produced by a group of cultural anthropology students, surveying their own tribal group.
 And the results are fascinating – and look set to challenge many of the pedagogical assumptions we have.
 The biggest challenge is whether today’s university is relevant – and what place might they hold in the future?